txt/se25/docs/proj1.md

    - An explanation of **why you want to work on this project**.
    - A discussion of **what changes or updates** could be made.

+**Please note:** You are required to record two videos and either attach the videos directly to Moodle or include links to them within the your PDF file.
+The tutor will review the submitted posters and videos independently, without interacting with the students during the review process.

 ### Each poster must:

 1. Be a **standard page size** (e.g., letter or A4).